scriptotek/lc-spreadsheets/_episodes/00-intro.md

 questions:
   - What are your good and bad experiences in working with spreadsheets?
 objectives:
-  - Overview of good spreadsheet usage and potential issues
+  - Get an overview of good spreadsheet usage and potential issues
 keypoints:
   - We will discuss good practices for data entry, structuring and import/export
   - We will not discuss analysis or visualisation